ocp-devspaces-gamification/ds-challenge-04/README.md

 ### Set Up + verification
 * Open a terminal.
 Run the command "chmod 755 mvnw" to change the mvnw file to be executable
 * Refer to the Resources section and find out how to add memory and cpu requirements
-* Change the Memory : [Reqeust to 512MB and Limit : 2Giga Bytes] and CPU : [Reqeust : 500millicore and Limit : 2000 millicore]
+* Change the Memory : [Reqeust to 512MB and Limit : 2Giga Bytes] and CPU : [Reqeust : 500millicore and Limit : 2000 millicore] to the "tools" container

 ### Success Criteria
 * The devfile is updated with the memory and cpu requests and limits